kidlat2024/kidlatnews/content/news/2024/University of the Philippines Study Finds 8 out of 10 Panay Islanders have Aswang DNA.md

 - Homo aswangis
 kudlit: ‘single’ “double” eñe
 ---
-(Los Baños, Laguna) -- 78 percent of residents of Panay Island in the provinces of [Aklan](/tags/aklan), [Antique](/tags/antique), [Capiz](/tags/capiz) and [Iloilo](/tags/iloilo) have Aswang DNA, according to a recent study by researchers from the [University of the Philippines](/tags/university-of-the-philippines) in [Los Baños](/tags/university-of-the-philippines-los-baños) entitled "DNA Sequencing and Analysis of Panay Island Population" and published in the latest issue of *Nature*.
+LOS BAÑOS, Laguna -- 78 percent of residents of Panay Island in the provinces of [Aklan](/tags/aklan), [Antique](/tags/antique), [Capiz](/tags/capiz) and [Iloilo](/tags/iloilo) have Aswang DNA, according to a recent study by researchers from the [University of the Philippines](/tags/university-of-the-philippines) in [Los Baños](/tags/university-of-the-philippines-los-baños) entitled "DNA Sequencing and Analysis of Panay Island Population" and published in the latest issue of *Nature*.

 The latest study was made possible after a team from [Ateneo de Manila University](/tags/ateneo-de-manila-university) conducted the first complete Aswang genome sequencing in 2008.